SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 1. F37.
 The secure browser shall be able to lock down the environment.
 1. F38.
 The secure browser shall be able to check if environment is secure for testing.
 1. F39.
 The secure browser shall be able to provide a list of features available to the user and their status.
+1. F46.
+The secure browser shall be able to get the status of a particular browser capability.
+1. F47.
+The secure browser shall be able to set the status of a particular browser capability.

 ### B. Device Related Requirements
 1. F09.
 The secure browser shall provide a means to get system volume.